 An electronic health record is an electric version of a patients’ medical history that is maintained by the provider over time.
-It may comprise all of the key administrative clinical data applicable to that person’s care under a specific provider, including, progress notes, vital signs, demographics, past medical history, immunizations, laboratory data and radiology reports.
-The EMR has potential to support other care-related activities directly or indirectly through various interfaces, including evidence based decision support, and quality management.
+It may comprise all of the key administrative clinical data applicable to that person’s care under a specific provider, including, progress notes, vital signs, demographics, past medical history, immunizations, laboratory data, and radiology reports.
+The EMR has the potential to support other care-related activities directly or indirectly through various interfaces, including evidence-based decision support, and quality management.

-Some specialties like radiology, pathology, anesthesiology, dental, chiropractic etc. are exempted from the compulsion use of the EMR as they do not need a minimum level of threshold.
-Though there is no need to go back to the paper charts as iPatientCare encourages to have ‘lite version of EMR’ to keep the practice moving at an organized pace.
+Some specialties like radiology, pathology, anesthesiology, dental, chiropractic, etc. are exempted from the compulsion use of the EMR as they do not need a minimum level of threshold.
+Though there is no need to go back to the paper charts as iPatientCare encourages having a ‘lite version of EMR’ to keep the practice moving at an organized pace.

 This lite version or compact version is for the physicians using a paper chart or going back to the paper chart.
-This is how the iPatientCare encourages the physicians to continue the use of EMR.
+This is how iPatientCare encourages physicians to continue the use of EMR.
 Paper charts require additional personnel to handle and support paper files and to organize countless documents.
-Some medical practices need to store paper medical records in large warehouses, where they occupy space and with time they deteriorate.
-If other physicians need a particular patient’s records, they need to be faxed, scanned or emailed.
-Paper records are more vulnerable to break in, losing it by staff member or by a natural disaster such as fire or flood.
+Some medical practices need to store paper medical records in large warehouses, where they occupy space and with time deteriorate.
+If other physicians need a particular patient’s records, they need to be faxed, scanned, or emailed.
+Paper records are more vulnerable to break-in, losing it by the staff member,s or a natural disaster such as fire or flood.

-Although physicians may experience some initial costs, electronic medical records can be stored very securely in the cloud allowing the use of fewer resources and gives the ability to access data anytime and anywhere.
+Although physicians may experience some initial costs, electronic medical records can be stored very securely in the cloud allowing the use of fewer resources and giving the ability to access data anytime and anywhere.
 EMR is the next step in the continued progress of healthcare that can strengthen the relationship between patients and clinicians.
-The data and the promptness and accessibility of it will empower providers to make effective decisions and proffer better care.
-For example, the EMR can help improve patient care by reducing the incidence of medical error and by improving the accuracy and clarity of medical records.
+The data and its promptness and accessibility of it will empower providers to make effective decisions and proffer better care.
+For example, the EMR can help improve patient care by reducing the incidence of medical errors and by improving the accuracy and clarity of medical records.

 About the Author:

 Shripal received MBA degree in MIS from the Wilmington University.
-With more than a decade of experience, he has been steering iPatientCare to success resulting into truly SaaS based integrated suite of products utilizing web based and on premise servers.
-He has been a proponent of designing the software architecture that conceals some of the exceptionally complex set of engineering concepts.
-He has also worked with leading IT innovators, such as, IBM.
+With more than a decade of experience, he has been steering iPatientCare to success resulting in a truly SaaS-based integrated suite of products utilizing web-based and on-premise servers.
+He has been a proponent of designing the software architecture that conceals some of the exceptionally complex sets of engineering concepts.
+He has also worked with leading IT innovators, such as IBM.